A reliable investment strategy: Identify a widely diversified portfolio of high-quality stocks and build up additional holdings at favorable prices.

 Available from the Temper Enrollment Service: Yes

 F.N.B.
 Corporation is a financial holding company.
-The Company has four business segments: Community Banking, Wealth Management, Insurance and Consumer Finance.
-The Company also operates other non-banking subsidiaries.
-The Company’s Community Banking segment consists of First National Bank of Pennsylvania (FNBPA), which offers services, including commercial and individual demand, savings and time deposit accounts and commercial, mortgage and individual instalment loans.
-The Company’s Wealth Management segment delivers wealth management services to individuals, corporations and retirement funds, as well as existing customers of Community Banking.
-The Company’s Insurance segment operates principally through First National Insurance Agency, LLC (FNIA), which is a subsidiary of the Corporation.
-The Company’s Consumer Finance segment operates through its subsidiary, Regency Finance Company. **Taken from Google Finance**
+The Company operates through four segments: Community Banking, Wealth Management, Insurance and Consumer Finance.
+Its Community Banking segment consists of First National Bank of Pennsylvania (FNBPA), which offers services, including commercial and individual demand, savings and time deposit accounts and commercial, mortgage and individual installment loans.
+It operates its Community Banking business through a network of over 290 branches in Pennsylvania, Ohio, Maryland and West Virginia.
+Its Wealth Management segment delivers wealth management services to individuals, corporations and retirement funds, as well as existing customers of Community Banking.
+The Company's Insurance segment operates principally through First National Insurance Agency, LLC (FNIA), which is a subsidiary of the Corporation.
+Its Consumer Finance segment operates through its subsidiary, Regency Finance Company.
+It also operates other non-banking subsidiaries. **Taken from Google Finance**

 |Shares to qualify:||50|